rogeraabbccdd/SDVX-Wallpaper/README.md

 - Get your favorite SDVX wallpaper image, and put it in `assets/background/bg.jpg`.
 - Import folder to Wallpaper Engine.

+### Optional
+If you want Aqua to have sound, go get the lines in the game files, and rename the sound you want from orignal name to the following filenames.
+- /asset/sound/good.mp3
+- /asset/sound/good2.mp3
+- /asset/sound/vgood.mp3
+- /asset/sound/vgood2.mp3
+- /asset/sound/bad.mp3
+- /asset/sound/bad2.mp3

+You might need to convert the file into mp3 format, as the file originally from the game, this is not provided.

 ## Features
 - Loading model from SDVX.
 - Clicking on model gives motion reaction.